kytta/vavilon/README.md

 *__version 0.1.0__*

-A quick (done in 15 ms), lightweight (1.34 KB gzipped) and easy-to-use i18n engine for static websites.
+A quick (done in 1 ms), lightweight (3.7 KB gzipped, will be improved) and easy-to-use i18n engine for static websites.

 *Note: this project is in development stage.
 Use it with caution!*